A PDF of this resource can be accessed here.

 How does the European Parliament work?

 The EP meets in Brussels and Strasbourg, as well as having offices in Luxembourg.
 EP elections are held every five years, and every EU citizen who is registered as a voter is entitled to vote.
-Members of the European Parliament (MEPs) do not sit in national blocks, but in seven Europe-wide political groups.
-The largest of these are the European People's Party (EPP) and the Progressive Alliance of Socialists and Democracts (S&D).
-The work of the EP is overseen by the EP President, currently German politician, Martin Schulz, of the S&D group.
-The present parliament, elected in June 2009, has 754 MEPs of which 73 are British.
-Under the Lisbon Treaty reforms which will come into effect at the 2014 elections, Germany will lose 3 seats and the number of MEPs will be capped at a maximum of 751 (including the President of the Parliament).
+Members of the European Parliament (MEPs) do not sit in national blocks, but in seven Europe-wide political groups; The largest of these are the European People's Party (EPP) and the Progressive Alliance of Socialists and Democracts (S&D).
+The work of the EP is overseen by the EP President, a position that is currently held by the German S&D politician Martin Schulz.
+In accordance with the Lisbon Treaty the Parliament has been reformed as of the 2014 elections; Germany lost 3 seats and the number of MEPs has been capped at 751 of which 73 are British.

 MEPs are elected under proportional representation to represent regions (such as south-west England or Scotland).
 The number of MEPs each country has reflects its population.
 Whilst the EP represents the electorate's interests in discussions with the other EU institutions, it cannot propose legislation; only discuss, propose amendments, and vote to accept or reject laws proposed by the Commission.
 EP committees can produce 'own-initiative' reports that recommend legislation to the Commission, but the Commission is under no obligation to act on these.
 For a new EU law or budget to pass, it must have the support of both the EP and the Council of the European Union.
 The other significant power the EP has is that of 'democratic supervision' over the Commission - giving it the power to sack the whole Commission through a vote of censure.